What We Do

 Together We Can Make A Difference!

 The Campus Life ministry combines healthy relationships with creative programs to help young people make good choices, establish a solid foundation for life and positively impact their schools.
-Campus Life seeks to engage these young people wherever they are found as lifelong followers.
+Campus Life seeks to engage these young people wherever they are found.

 Since 1965, Campus Life’s ultimate mission is to mobilize Christian adults and teens so that every high school student experiences the kind of significant Christ-revealing relationship that helps them become a life long follower of Jesus Christ.